-The top lines, marked "unweighted", show the standard deviation of the logarithm of national per capita incomes, adjusted for purchasing power, with no account taken of population (Concept 1).
+The top lines, marked "unweighted", show the gini coefficient of national per capita incomes, adjusted for purchasing power, with no account taken of population (Concept 1).
 In this calculation, each country counts as a unit, no matter what its size, and inequality is calculated as if each country were a person.
-This measure has a slight upward trend until its peak in 2007, and has declined since then, with a plateau from 2014 to 2019, and then falls in 2020.
-The broken line, my proxy for world inequality in 2020 without the pandemic, has a barely perceptible decline from 2019 to 2020; the difference between it and the solid line, circled in Figure 4, is the effect of the pandemic.
-These top lines for Concept 1 inequality, which are the simplest way of examining whether countries are being driven apart by the pandemic, shows exactly the opposite, a reduction in inequality between countries.
+This measure has a slight upward trend until its peak in 2000, and subsequently declined except during 2008-2011 after the Great Recession.
+It declined slightly faster (0.004) from 2019 to 2020 than from 2018 to 2019 (0.002).
+The broken line, my proxy for world inequality in 2020 without the pandemic, has a small decline from 2019 to 2020 (0.003), but less than the actual outcome; the difference between it and the solid line, circled in Figure 4, is the effect of the pandemic.
+These top lines for Concept 1 inequality, which are the simplest way of examining whether countries are being driven apart by the pandemic, shows no widening, if anything a decline.

-The bottom line, marked "population weighted", is the standard deviation of the logarithm of national per capita income, adjusted for purchasing power-all as in the top line-but with each country weighted by its population.
+The bottom line, marked "population weighted", is the gini of national income per capita, adjusted for purchasing power-all as in the top line-but with each country weighted by its population.
 This is Concept 2, the measure of inequality for the world where each person in the world is assigned the per capita income of the country in which they live.
 This measure has been falling for many years, largely because the world's two largest countries, China and India, have grown rapidly, bringing more than two billion of the world's population up from near the bottom of the global income distribution to near its middle, where we can see them today in Figures 1 and 3.